OLED Display

 BASICS PRIMER

-On the other hand, similarly-sized OLED displays are controlled on a pixel-base.
+On the other hand, similarly-sized OLED displays are controlled on a pixel basis.
 While this offers more control over each pixel, it also introduces greater complexity in programming and control as each pixel must be addressed and manipulated independently, which can be more challenging and time-consuming.

 Implementation